 - Map and Locations

 The BFA program in art with a concentration in fibers cultivates an environment that stimulates creative and intellectual growth.
 Coursework ranges from the spinning and processing of raw fiber to digital textile printing.
-With concentrations in techniques such as weaving, dyeing, textile printing and fiber sculpture, students are encouraged to discover their individual artistic voice.
+With focus on techniques such as weaving, dyeing, textile printing and fiber sculpture, students are encouraged to discover their individual artistic voice.
 Throughout the program, students are challenged to utilize and interpret textile traditions while considering innovative and interdisciplinary approaches to contemporary practices.

 A major map outlines the degree’s requirements for graduation.